mcapurri/Futura/README.md

 ## Futura

-** UNDER DEVELOPMENT **<br/>
-Fully responsive Mobile App built to promote plastic recycling in Nigeria.<br/>
+Fully responsive Mobile Eco-App built to promote plastic recycling in Nigeria.<br/>
 It allows to find plastic drop-offs located around the current user position.
 It keeps score of user's credit, based on the amount of plastic deposited.<br/>
 Resources page offers an updated list of article about the recycling and sustainability in Africa.<br/>
 Database managed with MongoDB

 ## Technologies used:
-Express, React, Bootstrap, JWT, 	Passport, Mongoose, Cloudinary, Mapbox
+Node.js, Express, React, Bootstrap, JWT, 	Passport, Mongoose, Cloudinary, Mapbox

 ## Author